SpeechColab/GigaSpeech/README.md

 git clone https://github.com/SpeechColab/GigaSpeech.git

 cd GigaSpeech
-utils/gigaspeech_download.sh
+utils/gigaspeech_download.sh ~/gigaspeech_src
 toolkits/kaldi/gigaspeech_data_prep.sh ~/gigaspeech_src ../data true gigaspeech
 cd ..
 ```

 ### Add Support for a New Toolkit
 To add data preparation support for a new toolkit, please follow
-`toolkits/kaldi/gigaspeech_download.sh` and `toolkits/kaldi/gigaspeech_data_prep.sh`,
-and add similar scripts for your own toolkit.
-For example, for ESPnet2, you
+`toolkits/kaldi/gigaspeech_data_prep.sh`and add similar scripts for your own
+toolkit.
+For example, for ESPnet2, you would add
-would add `toolkits/espnet2/gigaspeech_download.sh` to download the data, and
 `toolkits/espnet2/gigaspeech_data_prep.sh` to prepare the dataset, and all
 other related scripts should be maintained under `toolkits/espnet2`.